 Correctional Institutions Chaplaincy

-A Ministry of Love
+Jail Ministry is a Ministry of Love

 The primary mission of CIC Ministries is to respond to the individual spiritual needs of detained youth and incarcerated adults in Santa Clara County, CA and present the good news of God's love and forgiveness.
 As people respond to those messages of faith, they can experience lives of purpose and hope.